 - Match the quick meals with busy nights, and plan to make the other meals on nights when you have more time.

 - Write down each meal you plan on making, and the list of groceries you need for the week.
-You can use my template as an example.

 Now you can either have a rigid meal plan, where each week is planned out in advance, or you can have a flexible one, where you have the ingredients to make a variety of meals, but you don’t have to have a specific meal on a specific day.